datacandy/datacandy.github.io/warwick/dataviz/post.md

 ![image](dataviz3.png)
 Check the console in Chrome, there you have it:
 ![image](dataviz4.png)
 4. Next we need to load in a dataset.
-D3 helps us with d3.csv, which turns out CSV data into an array of Objects
+D3 helps us with d3.csv, which turns out CSV data into an array of Objects.